Cube-OS/cubeOS/docs/obc-docs/bbb/index.rst

 Reference Manual`, an FTDI cable can be connected to the serial debug connector in order to establish a debug console connection.

-This connection will be passed through to a Kubos Vagrant image as `/dev/FTDI`.
+This connection will be passed through to a CubeOS Vagrant image as `/dev/FTDI`.

 Ethernet Connection